 Weak dollar drove up manufacturing labor costs globally in 2018, only partially offset by productivity in some countries

 View Summary Tables & Charts here.

-View infographic Productivity growth is key to restoring US manufacturing competitiveness.
+View infographic from 2018 release: Productivity growth is key to restoring US manufacturing competitiveness.